billburn/cloud/aws/README.md

 ## Templates

-* Create a change set for an EC2 by adding a new security group [CFN Template](./cloudformation/cfn-change-set-add-sg-to-ec2.yaml)
+* Create a change set for an EC2 by adding a new security group [[Template]](./cloudformation/cfn-change-set-add-sg-to-ec2.yaml)